guranda26/ecommerce-website/README.md

 Runs Prettier on files in the src/ directory.
 This command will format source files to ensure code consistency and style adherence.

-### `npm run prettier`
+### `npm run preview`

-Runs Prettier on all files across your entire project, excluding files listed in .prettierignore
+This command is intended for previewing the build locally and not meant as a production server.